-The Information Management Division will maintain and enhance the Oracle Government Financials system to support the requirements of the agency and Commonwealth.
-Vendor upgrades to the software application will also be monitored and upgrades will be evaluated, scheduled, and performed as needed.
+The Information Management Division will maintain and enhance the Oracle Government Financials system (GFS) to support the requirements of the agency and Commonwealth.
+Vendor upgrades to the software application will also be monitored and upgrades will be evaluated, scheduled, and performed as needed by the fiscal agent services contractor

-The Information Management Division will continue to maintain the network infrastructure, servers, desktop hardware and software used by DMAS staff.
-Upgrades to IT resources will be evaluated, recommended, procured, and applied as needed to meet DMAS' mission and changing technology.
+The Information Management Division will work with the VITA/NG Partnership to transition infrastructure support from the current MMIS fiscal agent and transform the network to the VITA/NG Partnership network infrastructure.
+Effective July 1, 2010, the Partnership will support and maintain DMAS' current network infrastructure, communications connectivity, servers, desktop hardware, software, and help desk support for DMAS staff.
+Upgrades to IT resources will be evaluated, recommended, procured, and applied as needed to meet DMAS' mission and changing technology

-Current IT Services:
+Current IT Services.